MatiasFrank/LinearAlgebra/README.md

 The first note contains a small catalogue of common errors I have seen grading handins, why they are errors and how to avoid them.

-The second note is a high level overview of linear algebra as a whole with the purpose of given the reader intuition and a sense of overview.
+The second note is a high level overview of linear algebra as a whole with the purpose of giving the reader intuition and a sense of overview.

 Both are incomplete and will (hopefully) be extended in the future.